-“This comprehensive funding solution addresses our biggest concerns,” said Jad Daley, vice president of conservation programs at American Forests.
+“This comprehensive funding solution addresses our biggest concerns,” said Jad Daley, vice president of conservation programs (now president and CEO) at American Forests.
 “The U.S. Forest Service has multiple mandates that can now be fully implemented.
 Fire funding will no longer shortchange the Forest Service’s ability to do other important work, like restoring our forests for health and resilience in a changing climate, supporting urban forestry, and using forests to clean our air and water.”

 American Forests would also like to thank our members and supporters who sent thousands of letters to their elected officials urging them to support such a fix.